eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 * A persistence identifier (|Guid_t-api|) must be set for the entity using the property ``dds.persistence.guid``.
   This identifier is used to load the appropriate data from the database, and also to synchronize DataWriter and DataReader between restarts.
-  The GUID consists on 16 bytes separated in two groups:
+  The GUID consists of 16 bytes separated into two groups:

     * The first 12 bytes correspond to the |GuidPrefix_t-api|.
     * The last 4 bytes correspond to the |EntityId_t-api|.